noizu/fragmented-keys/README.md

   $GlobalGreetingTag->Increment();
 ```

-I hope your database is ready for it.
+but amke sure your database is ready for it.
 ```
   AllKey
     \